 - Purchase any needed supplies together with your child.
 Allow them to get invested in their new adventure.

 - Sometimes giving your child a transitional object, like a small family picture or a parent’s handkerchief or scarf that they can carry around with them all day will help them feel comforted.
 We also recommend small notes in the lunchbox – simple I Love You’s with a smiley face.
 If you leave home early before your child wakes up, leave an I Love You note by their pillow or cereal bowl.

 - Start from the beginning by allowing your child to walk into school on their own two feet with their backpack on.
 It is very empowering to be the big kid coming to their own school.
 Drop offs will be easier if you allow them to feel like they own a part of the process, and we encourage them to leave school the same quiet and orderly way, jacket on and backpack ready.
-Smooth transitions at the end of the day are just as important and we will help with feeling comfortable because all the expectations between family and school are the same.

 - Saying goodbye is the hardest part of transitioning to school.
 To ease your child’s separation anxiety, come up with a creative way to say goodbye.
 You and your child can create a secret handshake or a cool goodbye rhyme.
 We have “goodbye windows” at school where children can wave at you one last time before you leave.
 It need not be elaborate, simple is best.

 - On your child’s first day of preschool, hang around for a few minutes and help him find an activity he enjoys.
 Once he’s engaged in the activity, say your special goodbye and head for the door.
 No matter how tempting, don’t sneak out.
 Once your child realizes you’re gone, he’ll be frantic.
 This will make him less trusting and clingier the next day.